-Amazon EMR is a big data platform currently leading in cloud-native platforms for big data with its features like processing vast amounts of data quickly and at an cost-effective scale and all these by using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi and Presto, with auto-scaling capability of Amazon EC2 and storage scalability of Amazon S3, EMR gives the flexibility to run short-lived clusters that can automatically scale to meet demand task, or for long-running highly available clusters.
+Amazon EMR is a big data platform currently leading in cloud-native platforms for big data with its features like processing vast amounts of data quickly and at a cost-effective scale and all these by using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi and Presto, with the auto-scaling capability of Amazon EC2 and storage scalability of Amazon S3, EMR gives the flexibility to run short-lived clusters that can automatically scale to meet demand task, or for long-running highly available clusters.

 - Amazon EC2

 - Amazon RDS

 - Amazon Lambda

 One of the major services provided by AWS EMR, and we will deal with, is Amazon EMR.

 EMR, commonly called Elastic Map Reduce, comes over with an easy and approachable way to deal with the processing of larger chunks of data.
 Imagine a big data scenario where we have a huge amount of data, and we are performing a set of operations over them, say a Map-Reduce job is running; one of the major issues the Bigdata application faces is the tuning of the program, we often find it difficult to fine-tune our program in such a way all the resource allocated is consumed properly.
 Due to this above tuning factor, the time taken for processing increases gradually.
 Elastic Map Reduce the service by Amazon is a web service that provides a framework that manages all these necessary features needed for Big data processing in a cost-effective, fast, and secure manner.
 From cluster creation to data distribution over various instances, all these things are easily managed under Amazon EMR.
 Furthermore, the services here are on-demand, which means we can control the numbers based on our data, making it cost-efficient and scalable.

 Reasons for Using AWS EMR